SKanoksi/LogWatcher/README.md

 #### Installation:
 - Copy a header template, logwatcher.hpp_xxx, as logwatcher.hpp, then edit it as you see fit
 - Compile using, for example, g++ -Os -o logwatcher ./logwatcher.cpp -lstdc++
-- Only give r permission, i.e., chmod 711 logwatcher
+- Only give x permission, i.e., chmod 711 logwatcher

 #### Usage:
 (Slurm version)